-For the most part, clean, crisply focused shots are what we all strive for, but in some cases, creative focus can add a new dynamic to your photo.
+For the most part, clean, tack sharp focused shots are what we all strive for, but in some cases, creative focus including out of focus and selective focus shots can add an entirely new dynamic to your photos.
 Here are a few ways that you can experiment with different types of focus.

-One of the easiest focus techniques to master is the blurred, or “bokeh” background.
-This can be done quite easily be using a wide aperture, such as f/1.8, and focusing your camera on the subject.
+One of the easiest focus techniques to master is the blurred, or bokeh background.
+This can be done quite easily by using a wide aperture, such as f/1.8, and focusing your camera on the subject.
 This will make your subject pop from the background, and create the dreamy, swirly background that everyone seems to love.